Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 // Quack
-ttt_quack_credits_starting                  1       // The number of credits a quack should start with
+ttt_quack_credits_starting                  1       // The number of credits a quack should start with ttt_single_doctor_quack                     0       // Whether only a single doctor or quack should spawn in a round

 // Parasite
 ttt_parasite_infection_time                 90      // The time it takes in seconds for the parasite to fully infect someone ttt_parasite_respawn_mode                   0       // The way in which the parasite respawns.
 0 - Take over host.
-1 - Respawn at the parasites body.
+1 - Respawn at the parasite's body.
 2 - Respawn at a random location. ttt_parasite_respawn_health                 100     // The health on which the parasite respawns ttt_parasite_announce_infection             0       // Whether players are notified when they are infected with the parasite ttt_parasite_credits_starting               1       // The number of credits a parasite should start with